m-lamonaca/programming-notes/DotNet/C#/C#.md

 The Stream class therefore offers a `Flush` method.
 This tells the stream that it has to do whatever work is required to ensure that any buffered data is written to its target, even if that means making suboptimal use of the buffer.

 A stream automatically flushes its contents when calling `Dispose`.
-Flush only when ity's needed to keep a stream open after writing out buffered data.
+Flush only when it's needed to keep a stream open after writing out buffered data.
-It is particularly important if there will be extended periods during which the stream isopen but inactive.
+It is particularly important if there will be extended periods during which the stream is open but inactive.

 **NOTE**: When using a `FileStream`, the `Flush` method does not necessarily guarantee that the data being flushed has made it to disk yet.
 It merely makes the stream pass the data to the OS.
-Before calling `Flush`, the OS hasn’t even seen the data, so if the process terminates suddenly, the data would be lost.
+Before calling `Flush`, the OS hasn't even seen the data, so if the process terminates suddenly, the data would be lost.
 After `Flush` has returned, the OS has everything the code has written, so the process could be terminated without loss of data.
 However, the OS may perform additional buffering of its own, so if the power fails before the OS gets around to writing everything to disk, the data will still be lost.